PRIORITY 72-HOUR BRIEF Representative Composite — Not Confidential

 1–3 Months

-Alaska SHPO experience required.
-Demonstrated Kenaitze Indian Tribe consultation experience preferred.
-Must mobilize to capture 2026 summer field season.
+Alaska SHPO experience and a documented tribal consultation track record.
+Scope to capture the summer field season.

 We don't have a commercial relationship with any firm we recommend.
 Specific firm names and contact leads are provided in paid briefs, matched to your project type, location, and timeline.